Map Page Overview

 The Travel Midwest site includes interactive map pages that present traffic information graphically.
 The maps are generated dynamically and display up-to-date traffic conditions in the form of colored areas and icons.
 The maps provide a way for you to quickly get a picture of the current traffic conditions in various parts of the site's coverage area.
 The maps are not updated automatically, but you can update the information presented by refreshing the page in your browser.

 The maps can be scrolled and zoomed to allow you to view the area in which you are interested, at the desired level of detail.
-The magnifying glass controls (the two rightmost icons in the "Map Controls" control panel, 11 in the figure below) allow you to zoom in and out.
+The magnifying glass controls (the two rightmost icons in the last row of the "Map Controls" control panel, 13 in the figure below) allow you to zoom in and out.
 To scroll the map, press the mouse within the map image and drag the image in any direction.
 When you release the mouse button, the map will be redrawn at the position to which you moved it, filling in the areas that were left empty when you dragged the image.
 You may also scroll the map with the arrow buttons in the third row of the Map Controls.
 Pressing a button once scrolls the map 1/3 of its width or height.
 The button with four arrows pointing to the center resets the map to its initial configuration.
 All the buttons in the Map Controls panel can be operated with the keyboard: press Tab or shift-Tab to navigate to a button and then press Enter to activate it.
 Depending on various factors, it may take a few seconds for the map to reload.
 The map will not scroll beyond the coverage area, so it may not scroll the full amount when the edge is encountered.

 Information on the maps is displayed in layers.
 There are layers for travel times, congestion, construction, incidents, road labels and shields, dynamic message signs, cameras, special events, and weather.
 Layers may be displayed or hidden using the toggle buttons in the Layer and Zoom Control panel on the map page to allow you to focus on the information you find useful, and to remove information you do not find relevant.
 Initially, all the layers are displayed.